LambdaHack/LambdaHack/README.md

 dropped support for XP).
 To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory.

-On Linux, make sure you have the SDL2 libraries suite installed on your system (e.g., libsdl2, libsdl2-ttf).
+On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0, libsdl2-ttf-2.0-0 on Ubuntu; also libdw1).
 For Windows, the SDL2 and all other needed libraries are already contained in the game's binary archive.

 Screen and keyboard configuration